DLR-RM/rafcon-task-planner-plugin/examples/turtle_sim_example/turtle_sim_example.md

 Feel free to have a look into the file, and see all object definitions.

 #### 2.4.2.2 Include
-At this radio button group we can decide, if we want to add the data directly into the state, or if we only want to reference the data file.
+At this radio button group, we can decide if we want to add the data directly into the state, or if we only want to reference the data file.
 This can be usefull in lots of situations, but in our scenario its unimportant.
 So you can try both if you want.

 Now we can generate the core state machine.